maltman23/Brain_Machine_kit/README.md

 Great for **learning to solder** -- even for total beginners.
 Great for **hacking on** to play with brainwave sequences.
 Great for **Meditating, Hallucinating, and Tripping Out!**

+## The New Brain Machine Kit

 <img src="https://github.com/user-attachments/assets/41ef8c39-80f0-4eb3-aa94-ef013615c867" width="300" />

+This new version of the Brain Machine kit functions exactly like the other versions.
+It comes pre-programmed with the same really nice meditation sequence.
+The main differences between the new Brain Machine kit and the old one are -- the new one:
+* Has a new PC Board that is much easier to solder together.
+* Uses a small Arduino Nano board, so it is much easier to re-program and hack on.
+* Can be easily re-programmed with other available Brainwave sequences.
+* The Sketch has even more comments in it than the old firmware, making it easy to modify, and great to learn from, if you like.
+* Has the ability to easily add Gama waves to a Brainwave sequence.
+* Has the ability to add alternate blinking LEDs (left/right), instead of both always blinking On/Off simultaneously.
+* Runs on one AAA battery, so it is lightweight and more comfortable to wear and use.
+* It can easily be re-programmed with new brainwave sequences, such as the Gamma sequence Arduino sketch (included in this repository).

 ## Meditation sequence